carlosvazquez24/Gym/README.md

 # 🏋️‍♂️ Gym Manager

 This project is a **management system for public gyms**, developed in **MVC .NET Core** with **Entity Framework Core** and **MySQL**.
-Allow to manager members, memberships, access and more
+Allows managing members, memberships, access and more

 ---